awesome-workshop/docker-cms/_episodes/05-singularity.md

 fail.
 The reason for this is a
 [bug in Singularity](https://github.com/sylabs/singularity/issues/4943).

+One particular difference to note w.r.t. to Docker is that the image name needs to be prepended by `docker://` to tell Singularity that this is a Docker image.
 As you can see from the output, Singularity first downloads the layers from the registry, and is then unpacking the layers into a format that can be read by Singularity.
 This is somewhat a technical detail, but